 • DCCA Designated Wi-Fi Hotspots.
 The DCCA has designated the location of 100 new Wi-Fi hotspots at public parks, civic centers, community centers, and other public open areas and gathering places across the pae 'āina.
 These designated locations offer one hour of free Wi-Fi service per device, per day.
 There are 33 on Hawai'i Island, 20 on Kaua'i, 10 on O'ahu, two on Lāna'i, 15 on Maui, and 18 on Moloka'i.
-Maps of hotspot locations are available on the DCCA website.
+Maps of hotspot locations are available on the DCCA website.13

-&lt;sup>13 https://cca.hawaii.gov/broadband/dcca-designated-Wi-Fi-hotspots/
+13 https://cca.hawaii.gov/broadband/dcca-designated-Wi-Fi-hotspots/

 - FCC Lifeline.
 The FCC Lifeline program was established in 1985 to provide discounts on phone service for qualifying low-income customers.
-At that time, it was recognized that phone services provided critical opportunities for employment, family, and emergency services.
+At that time, it was recognized that phone service provided critical opportunities for employment, family, and emergency services.
 Since the Internet emerged as a necessary utility for employment, healthcare, education, government services, and social connections, a comprehensive reform and modernization of the program was adopted by the FCC in 2016.
 The Lifeline Modernization Order included broadband as a support service covered under the program, and minimum service standards were set for Lifeline-supported services.
-As of December 2021, companies under the program are required to provide 1,000 minutes of mobile voice per month, 3G mobile broadband speeds with a usage allowance of 4.5 GB per month, fixed broadband speeds of 25 Mbps download/3 Mbps upload with a usage allowance of \$9.25 per month.
-Notably, Lifeline benefits can be coupled with Affordable Connectivity Program benefits for all households meeting the eligibility criteria. - Affordable Connectivity Program (ACP).
+As of December 2021, companies under the program are required to provide 1,000 minutes of mobile voice per month, 3G mobile broadband speeds with a usage allowance of 4.5 GB per month, fixed broadband speeds of 25 Mbps download/3 Mbps upload with a usage allowance of 1229 GB per month; voice support of \$5.25 per month, and broadband support of \$9.25 per month.
+Notably, Lifeline benefits can be coupled with Affordable Connectivity Program benefits for all households meeting the eligibility criteria.
+14 - Affordable Connectivity Program (ACP).
 The FCC provides qualifying low-income households with the opportunity to participate in the ACP.
 Households qualify if at least one member participates in the Lifeline program, receives free or reduced-price school lunch, received a Federal Pell Grant in the current year, receives assistance through SNAP, WIC, Medicaid, Veterans and Survivors Pension Benefits, or Federal Public Housing Assistance, or meets the eligibility criteria for a participating provider's low-income program.